Latest updates - last updated 23 June 2023

-These basic steps about installing CCTV have been written for SMEs, small businesses, and small organisations of any type including schools, libraries and community centres.
+We’ve written these basic steps about installing CCTV for SMEs, small businesses, and small organisations of any type.

-If you’re thinking about installing CCTV, you’ll need to think about data protection, too.
-People care about how you treat their personal data and that includes video footage captured by CCTV.
+If you’re thinking about installing CCTV or similar technology, whether you’re recording footage or just live-streaming, you’ll need to think about data protection too.
+People care about how you treat their personal information and that includes footage of them captured by your CCTV.

 By following these basic steps, we hope you’ll feel confident that your use of CCTV complies with data protection law.
 You’ll also demonstrate to your customers, staff, members, and visitors how seriously you take your data protection obligations.

 If you decide to install CCTV that could capture images of people, and you’re not already registered with the ICO, you must also register with us and pay the data protection fee.
 For SMEs this will be either £40 or £60 a year (reduced to £35 or £55 a year, if paid by direct debit).

 Step one: Think about how you’ll respect people’s privacy and uphold their rights

 People have a right to privacy so, if you’re thinking about installing CCTV, you have to consider how it could impact them.